-

 Siobhan McKenna Scholarship:

-• This scholarship automatically applies to applicants who have accepted and paid their deposit by 15 May 2024.
+- This scholarship automatically applies to applicants who have accepted and paid their deposit by: Date to be confirmed in May 2025.

-• Applicants to our MA in Drama and Theatre Studies who have accepted and paid their deposit by 15 May 2024 will have their applications considered for this scholarship competition which is adjudicated by a panel of Drama and Theatre Studies staff.
+- Applicants to our MA in Drama and Theatre Studies who have accepted and paid their deposit by: Date to be confirmed in May 2025, will have their applications considered for this scholarship competition which is adjudicated by a panel of Drama and Theatre Studies staff.

 Applications and Selections